elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 2. Update developer documentation and educate developers with best practices for writing migration functions.

-# Unresolved questions
+# 7. Unresolved questions
-- What does major version migrations look like?
-If we need to re-index we could leverage painless to improve the performance.
-But that increases the risk of type errors since we cannot rely on our Typescript types.
+1. How do we want to deal with orphan data as described in (4.3.1.4) "Handling documents that belong to a disabled plugin"